Dengue and severe dengue

 - develops new tools, including insecticide products and application technologies;

-- publishes guidelines and handbooks for case management, dengue prevention and control for Member States.
+- publishes guidelines and handbooks for case management, diagnosis, dengue prevention and control for Member States.